 How are growth factors used for hair loss?

 PRP is our preferred method of growth factors for hair loss because of the results we’ve been able to achieve with it.
 As mentioned above, PRP is derived from a sample of your own blood and injected using a specialised injection gun.

 The injection gun provides microneedling to the scalp at the same time that it injects PRP, which stimulates a micro wound healing response in your scalp.
 This healing response prompts your cells to release their own growth factors to repair the hair follicles.
 It works much more effectively with added growth factor supplement from PRP.

 Why are some doctors sceptical?

 The growth factor proteins found in at-home serums are technically too large to penetrate the natural barrier and be absorbed into our skin.
-There is so much evidence, however, that shows topical growth factors increase collagen, moisturisation and youthfulness in skin2.
+There is so much evidence, however, that shows topical growth factors increase collagen, moisturisation and youthfulness in skin.

 The leading hypothesis at the moment is that growth factors, when applied to the skin, set off a chain reaction that stimulates cells in the deeper layers, which then produce more growth factors themselves.
-This is still just a theoretical explanation, so it leaves some doctors sceptical3.
+This is still just a theoretical explanation, so it leaves some doctors sceptical.

 Some procedures can also be used to help growth factors penetrate the skin.
 PRP can be injected into different layers of the skin, and microneedling can help topical growth factor serums penetrate the barrier for deeper absorption.